ZanPekosak/ZanPekosak/README.md

 on which I collaborated on.
 I am looking forward to launching my first projects on here and hopefully collaborating with the community, as well as learning as much as I can.

-I love tinkering in the following domains:   power electronics, home automation, industrial automation and circuit design.
+I enjoy tinkering in the following domains:   power electronics, home automation, industrial automation and circuit design.

 For general information, suggestions or advise, as well as project or job offers, I am available at my private email address listed on my profile: pekosak.zan@gmail.com
 For educational projects, university projects and academic work, you can contact me at my student email: zan.pekosak@student.um.si
 (list your intentions and where you got the email address from in the message.
 No SPAM on here).
 Valid until September, 2027, unless otherwise specified.
 I prefer my personal email.
-Thank you for reading.
-I am looking forward to community interaction!

 <!---
 ZanPekosak/ZanPekosak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.